Today's Articles

 Sisterhood Symbol

 *The Sisterhood of the Good Death is celebrated on this date in 1823.
 The Sisterhood of Our Lady of the Good Death is a small but renowned Afro-Catholic religious group in Bahia, Brazil.
 The history of the "Sisterhood of the Good Death" is part of the history of the Middle Passage of blacks from the African coast to the cane-growing catchment area around the port of Salvador, Bahia, known as the Recôncavo Baiano.
-Iberian adventurers built several towns in this area for three centuries, including Cachoeira, the second most important economic center in Bahia.
+Iberian adventurers built several towns in this area for three centuries, including Cachoeira, Bahia's second most important economic center.

 Origin of confraternities

 Besides the gender and race of the confraternity's members, their status as former slaves and descendants of slaves is an important social characteristic.
 Without this quality, it would not be easy to understand many aspects of the confraternity's religious commitments.
-The former slaves have demonstrated enormous ability in worshiping the religion of those in power without letting go of their ancestral beliefs and in how they defend their followers' interests and represent them socially and politically.
+The former slaves have demonstrated an enormous ability to worship the religion of those in power without letting go of their ancestral beliefs, defend their followers' interests, and represent them socially and politically.

 Date of foundation